maina-david/elevator-app/README.md

    php artisan elevator:queue-manager
    ```

-4. Start the Elevator Actions Manager to handle queues for the Elevator Logs
+4. Start the Queue Worker to handle queues for the other events i.e New Building, New Elevators & Elevator Actions

     ```bash
-    php artisan elevator:action-manager
+    php artisan queue:work
     ```

 5. Access the app websockets dashboard in your web browser at [http://localhost:8000/app-websockets](http://localhost:8000/app-websockets).